Spin noise of exciton-polaritons in microcavities

-The exciton-polaritons are characterized by the spin projections $s_{z}=\pm 1$ onto the structure growth axis $z$ corresponding to the right or left circular polarization of the photon and to the same spin component of the exciton.
-Superpositions of $s_{z}=\pm 1$ polariton states give rise to the linear or elliptical polarization of exciton-polaritons.
-Polariton lasers represent a model bosonic system where the polarization of light emitted by a microcavity directly corresponds to the spin state of exciton-polaritons, allowing one to study the polariton spin dynamics by optical methods~\cite {PhysRevLett.89.077402}.
-A wealth of prominent spin-related effects were proposed and realized in microcavities, including self-induced Larmor precession~\cite{PhysRevB.73.073303,solnyshkov07}, linear polarization inversion~\cite{kavokin_inv}, optical spin Hall effect~\cite {kavokin05prl,Leyder:2007ve,Kammann:2012uq}, spin Meissner effect~\cite {Rubo2006227,PhysRevLett.105.256401,PhysRevLett.106.257401}, spin multistability~\cite{PhysRevLett.98.236401,Paraiso:2010fk}, etc., see Refs.~ \cite{microcavities,0268-1242-25-1-013001} for reviews.
+In semiconductor microcavities exciton-polaritons are characterized by the spin projections $s_{z}=\pm 1$ onto the structure growth axis $z$ corresponding to the right or left circular polarization of the photon and to the same spin component of the exciton.
+Superpositions of $s_{z}=\pm 1$ states give rise to the linear or elliptical polarization of exciton-polaritons.
+Polariton lasers represent a model bosonic system where the polarization of light emitted by a microcavity directly corresponds to the spin state quasiparticles.
+This allows studying the polariton spin dynamics by optical methods~\cite{PhysRevLett.89.077402}.
+A great amount of prominent spin-related effects has been realized in microcavities, including self-induced Larmor precession~\cite{PhysRevB.73.073303,solnyshkov07}, linear polarization inversion~\cite{kavokin_inv}, optical spin Hall effect~\cite {kavokin05prl,Leyder:2007ve,Kammann:2012uq}, spin Meissner effect~\cite {Rubo2006227,PhysRevLett.105.256401,PhysRevLett.106.257401}, spin multistability~\cite{PhysRevLett.98.236401,Paraiso:2010fk}, etc., see Refs.~ \cite{microcavities,0268-1242-25-1-013001} for reviews.
+Hence, quantum microcavities became a solid state playground to study interacting and, generally, non-equilibrium Bose systems.